Discover resources available to our donor families for honoring loved ones who shared the gift of life.

 Which patients will be transported to the DCC?

-Have other OPOs made a similar change to establish hospital based DCCs?
+Have other OPOs made a similar change to establish hospital-based DCCs?

-• Multiple OPOs have adopted this best practice working in collaboration with a hospital including:
+• Multiple Organ Procurement Organizations (OPOs) have adopted this best practice working in collaboration with a hospital including:

 • ARORA – Arkansas OPO